 Just make sure you set your white balance for the light falling on your subject.

-If you understand this concept, you’re ready to learn how to use off camera flash.
+If you understand this concept, you’re ready to learn how to use off camera flash for portrait photography.

 Further reading: Getting started with off camera flash